lizey11/lizey11.github.io/README.md

 # Unit 12 | Assignment - Web Visualization Dashboard (Latitude)

+Here is the link to the final project: https://lizey11.github.io/Web-Visualization/index.html

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.